An Introduction to Software Testing Life Cycle (STLC)

 - 8 min

-A software quality audit is a systematic evaluation of a software product, process, or system to ensure it meets predefined quality standards, requirements, and best practices.
-It involves assessing various aspects of the software development lifecycle, such as design, coding, testing, and deployment, to identify gaps, risks, or non-compliance with industry standards or organizational policies.
+A comprehensive software code audit and software quality assurance process ensures your product is both efficient and secure.
+A code quality audit is a thorough evaluation of software to ensure it adheres to established quality standards and best practices.
+This process examines key areas of the software development lifecycle, including design, coding, testing, and deployment, to identify potential risks, gaps, or deviations from industry standards or organizational policies.

 The primary goals of a software quality audit include: